Quick overview

 What should the franchise agreement contain

-As mentioned above, there is no official franchise agreement, so the parties themselves choose part of the content of the agreement.
+As mentioned above, there is no official franchise agreement, so the content of the agreement is partly up to the parties themselves.
 The provisions that every franchise agreement should contain are set out in the European Code of Ethics for Franchising.
 However, there are other parts that should not be missing from a franchise agreement:

 - Definitions: clear definitions of key terms used in the contract.